TourmalineCore/inner-circle-compensations-api/README.md

 ```
 docker-compose --profile MockForPullRequest up -d
 ```
+Go to local-karate-tests docker container, open logs and see the result

+or

 Go to VS Code
 1. Install the extension "Dev Containers" (extension id: ms-vscode-remote.remote-containers)